-Many people are not aware that lesbian, gay, bisexual and transgender (LGBT) people face unique health risks, such as higher smoking rates, a greater risk of suicide attempts and a higher chance of getting certain sexually transmitted diseases.
+Many people are not aware that LGBTQ people face unique health risks, such as higher smoking rates, a greater risk of suicide attempts and a higher chance of getting certain sexually transmitted diseases.

 Talking with your provider can help you overcome these issues and get the care you need most.
 Being open about your sexual orientation, sexual behavior and gender identity not only helps your provider, it helps you!